 - The app often loses pairing with the controller.
 The app’s last function is to let me use the controller to control the helmet.
 Unfortunately, it loses connection with my phone (and I tried two phones).
 This renders the controller useless.

 For navigation, I’m using Waze now.
 The routing is better, the alerts are more useful.
+I periodically check the Forcite app and note the cool new features.

 And since I can’t control the A/V functions, this makes my helmet just the same as a mid-range carbon fibre helmet with an integrated speaker and camera, that I have to control with the phone.